facebookresearch/hydra/website/docs/experimental/hydra_compose.md

     - Python modules
     - Unit tests
     - Jupyter notebooks.
-    :param config_path: path relative to the caller
+    :param config_path: path relative to the parent of the caller
     :param job_name: the value for hydra.job.name (default is 'app')
     :param strict: (Deprecated), will be removed in the next major version
     :param caller_stack_depth: stack depth of the caller, defaults to 1 (direct caller).